 The District categorizes its fair value measurement within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the relative inputs used to measure the fair value of the investments.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).

-The District's investment in LAIF is not subject to the fair value hierarchy.
+The District's investment in LAIF, CalTRUST Investment Pool, and Pension Trust - CEPPT are not subject to the fair value hierarchy.

 3. CAPITAL ASSETS